 4. PHOTO JOURNAL

-If you are searching for a purposeful project that will engage students without overwhelming them, give them a chance to document life during this unprecedented pandemic.
-A photo journal/essay assignment will give students the opportunity to capture life in 2020 as they know it.
+If you are searching for a purposeful project that will engage students without overwhelming them, give them a chance to document life through their own lens with a photo journal/essay assignment.
 Whether you assign it with journal writing or as a standalone project, a photo journal will help students practice essential skills while they contemplate what it means to live during this new normal.
 Simply ask students to document their lives, express their emotions, and make sense of the world around them.

 A photo journal will look different for every student.
 Maybe it will be daily self-portraits, snapshots of empty streets, or a collection of the colors of nature.
 In any case, it will give students a chance to pause, reflect, and be present in the world around them.
 If you assign a photo journal or photo essay, I highly recommend checking out the app Getty Unshuttered.
 You can read more about it and find other unique photography project ideas HERE.